-If you are trying to figure out what niche to build a website on, you really need to watch or listen to this coaching call.
+If you are trying to figure out how to choose a niche, you really need to watch or listen to this coaching call.
 Samara and I take an in-depth look into how you can discover low competition niches through keyword sampling and competitor research.

 This step is so critical in the entire process.
 Before you run off and start building a website, you need to know if the niche you’ve chosen has potential for newer sites (like yours) to rank well in Google.

 I also think it’s important to clarify, that during this call we are NOT doing keyword research really.
 The idea is not to find the keywords you will be targeting (at this step).
 The goal of this call is simply to discover what broad niche you should go into.

 A broad niche could be something like: kitchen knives, hiking equipment, youth football, financial planning, or so much more.
 These are keywords we may or may not target; however, picking our general niche helps us establish what our site will focus on and helps us get to the starting line to then begin in-depth keyword research for the actual content of the site.